County of Nidda

 The County of Nidda (Grafschaft Nidda was a small county of the Holy Roman Empire centred on the city of Nidda in modern Wetteraukreis, Hesse.
 It was located on the northern edge of the Wetterau river valley and consisted of a relatively cohesive block of land held in fief from the Abbey of Fulda.

 The County was created by a decree of the Abbey of Fulda, which consolidated the Abbey's possessions in the northern Wetterau.
 The name "County of Nidda" had become attached to the area by the second half of the eleventh century, when the position of Vogt over the area was given as a fief to Volkold I of Malsburg.
-The marriage of his son, Volkold II, into the Nürings around 1100 expanded the family's possessions.
+The marriage of his son, Volkold II, into the Nürings of Adelsgeschlecht around 1100 expanded the family's possessions.
 From these territories, the County of Nidda was created.
 The first reference to a member of the family as "Count of Nidda" dates to 1104, during the reign of Volkold II.

 In 1155, after supporting Count palatine Hermann von Stahleck against the Archbishop Arnold of Selenhofen, the family lost Malsburg and other possessions in northern Hesse, meaning that the County was henceforth concentrated in the northern Wetterau region.
 An endowment of 1187 gives information on the extent of the County.
-At that point, it contained at least the area between the settlements of Ranstadt, Einartshausen, Wenings und Gelnhaar.
+At that point, it contained at least the area between the settlements of Ranstadt, Einartshausen, Wenings, and Gelnhaar.
 The patchy record makes it unclear what other territories belonged to the County.
 This document was produced in the reign of Berthold II.
-He died childless in 1205/6, so the county was inherited by his nephew, Louis I of Ziegenhain, son of Rudolf II, Count of Ziegenhain and his wife Mechthild, sister of Berthold II.
-Smaller sections of the county were probably given away as dowries for two of his sisters: Adelheid of Ziegenhain, who married Ulrich I of Münzenberg, and Mechthild, who married Gerlach II, Count of Isenburg.
+He died childless in 1205/6, so the county was inherited by his nephew, Louis I, son of Rudolf II, and his wife Mechthild, sister of Berthold II.
+Smaller sections of the county were probably given away as dowries for two of his sisters: Adelheid of Ziegenhain, who married Ulrich I of Hagen-Münzenberg, and Mechthild, who married Gerlach II, Count of Isenburg.